SuhailSherief/ThinkPad-x260-macOS-OpenCore/README.md

 - Monterey (Tested, OpenCore)
 - Bigsur (Tested, OpenCore)

-> Airportitwlm needs to be replaced according to the OS version used, the latest airportitwlm default is Monterey.
+> Airportitwlm needs to be replaced according to the OS version used, the latest airportitwlm by default is for Monterey.
 > The kext file already has airportitwlm for Monterey and Bigsur.
 Use propertree and enable it in config.plist accordingly.
 > To download latest Airportitwlm patch [`click here`](https://github.com/OpenIntelWireless/itlwm/releases)